Timotheergd/eisenhower-matrix/README.md

 ## License

-Distributed under the MIT License.
+Distributed under the AGPLv3 License.
 See `LICENSE` file for more information.

 ---